-- 1. Only applies to courses taken at CU Denver - 2.
-Only applies to courses taken at CU Denver - 3.
-Only applies to repeat courses at the undergraduate level and only for courses below the 3000 level. - 4.
-Only applies to grades below C-. - 5.
+- 1. Only applies to courses taken at CU Denver. - 2.
+Only applies to repeat courses at the undergraduate level and only for courses below the 3000 level. - 3.
+Only applies to grades below C-. - 4.
 Students wishing to retake a course will only have one opportunity to retake that course for grade forgiveness purposes.
-Thus, only the first recorded grade in a course can be replaced for grade forgiveness purposes once a student has repeated the course. - 6.
-Both grades will appear on the transcript but only the higher grade will apply towards the transcript G.P.A. - 7.
-Original course and courses repeated for grade replacement must be taken for a letter grade (not audit, pass/fail, no credit). - 8.
+Thus, only the first recorded grade in a course can be replaced for grade forgiveness purposes once a student has repeated the course. - 5.
+Both grades will appear on the transcript but only the higher grade will apply towards the transcript G.P.A. - 6.
+Original course and courses repeated for grade replacement must be taken for a letter grade (not audit, pass/fail, no credit). - 7.
 The course retaken must be the same identical course as determined by the Registrar. - a.
-Independent learning/studies and field experience courses may not be used to repeat a course for grade forgiveness. - 9.
-Grade forgiveness opportunities will be limited to eighteen (18) credit hours total in a student's academic career. - 10.
+Independent learning/studies and field experience courses may not be used to repeat a course for grade forgiveness. - 8.
+Grade forgiveness opportunities will be limited to eighteen (18) credit hours total in a student's academic career. - 9.
 If a student repeats a course under this policy but drops or withdraws from the course before the end of the term and in accordance with existing university policy, the original grade from the prior completed course stands.
-In this case, the repeated course does not count against the number of credits a student may repeat. - 11.
-No retroactive adjustments or transactions for prior terms will be performed as a result of repeating a course, including changes to academic standing or eligibility for honors, financial aid, etc. - 12.
+In this case, the repeated course does not count against the number of credits a student may repeat. - 10.
+No retroactive adjustments or transactions for prior terms will be performed as a result of repeating a course, including changes to academic standing or eligibility for honors, financial aid, etc. - 11.
 No student will be allowed to retake a course under this grade forgiveness policy where the original grade is determined to be the result of academic dishonesty.
 If academic dishonesty was determined after the repeated course was started, then this academic forgiveness policy will not be applied to the repeated course.
-Students in this case can petition to drop the course for a full refund using the previously established process and timelines for dropping courses. - 13.
+Students in this case can petition to drop the course for a full refund using the previously established process and timelines for dropping courses. - 12.
 Students are still responsible for all normal tuition and fees for both the original course and the repeated course.